 [4 MIN READ]

 Another cavity.
 Gum disease.
 Dry mouth.
-If you’ve heard any of these words at your recent dental exam, you may be one of many who are seeing signs of aging in your oral health.
+If you’ve heard any of these words at your recent dental exam, you may be seeing signs of aging in your oral health.

 Read on to learn how to maintain your healthy smile as you age.